Israel–Norway relations

 Israel–Norway relations are the bilateral relations between Israel and Norway.
 Norway was one of the first countries to recognize Israel, doing so on 4 February 1949.

 History

 On 11 May 1949, Norway was one of the U.N. members that voted in the General Assembly to admit Israel to the UN.
-Both countries established diplomatic relations later that year.
+Both countries established diplomatic relations on 19 July 1950.

 Israel has an embassy in Oslo, which serves Norway and Iceland.
 Norway has an embassy in Tel Aviv and two honorary consulates, one in Eilat and the other in Haifa.

 In 1981, a group of labour union members founded the organization Friends of Israel in the Norwegian Labour Movement (Norwegian: Venner av Israel i Norsk Arbeiderbevegelse).
-The purpose was to strengthen relations between Norwegian and Israeli labor movement in an informal and personal way.
+The purpose was to strengthen relations between Norwegian and Israeli labor movements in an informal and personal way.
 This was done by sending delegations to Israel, and by receiving visitors from Israel.
 Israel's ambassador to Oslo was an Israeli Druze poet and university lecturer, Naim Araidi.
 His deputy was George Deek, a Christian Arab from Jaffa.